pourmalek/Canada-Burden-of-Disease/README.md

 **********************

-This repository includes the Stata codes that use the GBD 2019 data and prepare the tables and graphs used in the manuscript titled Health trends in Canada 1990-2019: An analysis for the Global Burden of Disease Study".
+This repository includes the Stata codes that use the GBD 2019 data and prepare the tables used in the manuscript titled Health trends in Canada 1990-2019: An analysis for the Global Burden of Disease Study".

 **********************